IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

-I will come to CVPR 2025 (Music City Center, Nashville TN, USA) from June 14-15.
+I will come to COLM 2025 (Montreal, Canada) from October 7-10, 2025.
 Feel free to send me an email for a coffee chat there!

 ### 📫 Research Update